justinjaywang/paperback/README.md

 # Paperback

-## Motivation

 ![Paperback screenshot](paperback-screenshot.png)

-Paperback is a theme for Wintersmith inspired by the typography of printed novels, and informed by blog posts written by [Information Architexts](http://informationarchitects.net/blog/responsive-typography-the-basics/), among others.
+Paperback is a theme for Wintersmith inspired by the typography of printed novels, and informed by blog posts written by [Information Architects](http://informationarchitects.net/blog/responsive-typography-the-basics/), among others.

 ## Features